ItamarRocha/StockMarketPy/README.md

 ### Description

 * #### 1.serchNplot.py
-This script is responsible for plotting graphs using only matplotlib
+This script is responsible for plotting graphs using only matplotlib.

 * #### 2.tickergraph.py
-Plots the time series data of a stock in candlestick format, using mpl_finance library
+Plots the time series data of a stock in candlestick format, using mpl_finance library.

 * #### 3.gettingTickers.py
 Gets all the tickers of brazilian stock market through this [site](https://br.advfn.com/bolsa-de-valores/bovespa/A) using beautiful soup and dumps a pickle archive with the stocks tickers.